Medically reviewed by Drugs.com. Last updated on Jul 22, 2022.

 What is the most important information I should know about Norethindrone Acetate (A Progestin Hormone) tablets?

-- Do not use Norethindrone Acetate if you have had a previous blood clot, stroke, or heart attack.
+- Do not use Norethindrone Acetate tablets if you have had a previous blood clot, stroke, or heart attack.

 What are Norethindrone Acetate tablets used for?